2023 Startup CEO Salary Analysis

 How Did the Covid Pandemic Affect CEO Salary?

-As the urgency of the COVID situation decreased, and many early-stage companies saw their financial situation stabilize, a number of the startups that reduced their executive pay reversed the situation.
+As the urgency of the COVID situation decreased, and many early-stage companies saw their financial situation stabilize, a number of the companies that reduced their executive pay reversed the situation.

 41% of the CEOs who had their salaries reduced later increased them by the end of the year, while 47% kept their salaries flat - and 13% decreased their compensation further.